What does the new security requirements conformance profile contain?

 What is the time frame for passing security conformance?

-The Agency is phasing the implementation approach for the profile once it becomes effective in April 2023.
+The Agency is phasing the implementation approach for the profile once it becomes effective.
 The phased approach is designed to balance the imperative of strengthening security for all systems connected to My Health Record with the feasibility for vendors to do so, considering the varying levels of product maturity and potential administrative and financial burden.
-We invite you to provide feedback on the proposed implementation timetable so we can consider any specific impacts to your product roadmap.
+All feedback received will inform the final release of the timetable.

 What support is available from the Agency?